LuffyKudo/Shogi-Themes/Ryoko/README.md

-# Ryoko Style Shogi Pieces
+# Ryoko (菱湖) Style Shogi Pieces

 Play shogi using Ryoko style shogi pieces on Lishogi!

 Ryoko style shogi pieces are based on the calligraphy of [Maki Ryōko (巻菱湖)](https://ja.wikipedia.org/wiki/%E5%B7%BB%E8%8F%B1%E6%B9%96), one of the three famous calligraphers at the end of the Edo period.
-Along with Kinki and Minase styles, Ryoko style is one of the three most popular shogi pieces.
+Along with Kinki and Minase styles, Ryoko style is one of the three most popular shogi pieces styles.

 - Available in 2-Kanji and 1-Kanji styles
 - Also available with red promoted pieces